upenn-nets-2120/student-tests/README.md

       }
     }
   },
+  {
+    "name": "AppTest",
+    "type": "junit",
+    "public": false,
+    "location": "src/test/java/nets2120/AppTest.java"
+  }
   ...
 ]
 ```

 To add tests, add them to the list in this JSON file.
 The `name` is required, and it is the identifier of each test.
 Since test cases are shared between all students, the name MUST BE UNIQUE between all students.
 If you try uploading a test with a name that already exists, you will get an error message letting you know.
 However, if you upload a test with the same name as a test you have already uploaded, the old test will be completely overwritten and the new version will take its place.
+Note that for JUnit testing, it is fine if the `name` is not unique between all students, as it should be the name of your test class; however, the names of your test methods within that class must be unique.

 The `description` field is optional, and it just adds a helpful description of what this test case does.
 When other students run this test case, they will see this description.